tirupati17/wreely-android/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is open-sourced under the MIT License.
+See the `LICENSE` file for more information.

 ## Contact

-Tirupati Balan - [@tirupati17](https://twitter.com/tirupati17) - tirupati@tirupatibalan.com

 Project Link: [https://github.com/tirupati17/wreely-android](https://github.com/tirupati17/wreely-android)